Learned Optimizers for Analytic Continuation: Method

-The fixed-point problem has a natural iteration scheme:
+The solution of the above fixed-point equation can be obtained via a natural iteration scheme:

-which is also called the iterative shrinkage-thresholding algorithm (ISTA) \cite{Daubechies2004,Figueiredo2003}.
-Unfortunately, for analytic continuation, it fails to converge to the physical fixed point because of the ill-poseness of the Fermi kernel.
+where $l=1,\ 2,\ \dots$ is the iteration step.
+Eq. \eqref{Eq:Fixed-point-iteration} is also called the iterative shrinkage-thresholding algorithm (ISTA) \cite{Daubechies2004,Figueiredo2003}.
+The optimizer ISTA is convex and usually guaranteed to find the global minimal of the BP problem, but for analytic continuation, it fails to converge to the physical fixed point because of the ill-poseness of the Fermi kernel.

+To see this, we introduce the concept of mutual coherence $\mu$ to measure the ``fineness" or ill-poseness of the kernel matrix \cite{Donoho03,Gribonval03}.
+It is defined as the largest inner product between any two normalized columns of the matrix $K=[k_1|\dots|k_n] \in \mathbb{R}^{N_\tau \times N_\omega}$: